simakro/NoTrAmp/README.md

 ## <a name="namescheme"></a>Primer naming schemes
 NoTramp requires primers in multiplex amplicon tiling panels to follow a consistent scheme.
-A primer name must consist of a number of fields demarcated/delineated by a defined separator.
+A primer name must consist of a number of fields delineated by a defined separator.
 Two fields are mandatory: amplicon-number and primer-position(FW/REV).
-NoTramp offers a high degree of flexibility regarding the naming of primers by allowing the user to specify which field of the primer name contains which information in a json file.
+NoTramp offers a high degree of flexibility for naming of primers by allowing the user to specify their own naming scheme.
+This is provided as json file, which defines the information contained in each field of the primer name.
-However, the convention specified in this naming scheme must be used/followed consistently throughout/within the entire panel.
+The convention specified in this naming scheme must be followed consistently throughout the entire panel.

 Minimal primer naming scheme containing all required key/value pairs (see also "notramp/resources/minimal_scheme.json"):
 ```sh